 Resources (right click, “save as…”)

-For those interested in the symbolism and metaphors of the tarot, I reccomend buying a set of Aleister Crowley’s “Thoth” tarot along with his book by the same name.
-These are readily available from most book stores and new age retailers.
+For those interested in the symbolism and metaphors of the tarot, I recommend buying a set of Aleister Crowley’s “Thoth” tarot along with his book by the same name.
+These are readily available from most book stores and new-age retailers.